benjamn/reify/README.md

 });
 ```

-All setter functions are called synchronously before `module.watch` returns,
+All setter functions are called synchronously before `module.link` returns,
 with whatever values are immediately available.
 However, when there are
 import cycles, some setter functions may be called again, when the exported
 values change.
 Calling these setter functions one or more times is the key